 b.
-Diaciplinary System
+Disciplinary System

-In February 1977, Senate approved the Saint Mary's University Disciplinary System.
-Under the general responsibility and direction of the Director of Student Services, several administrative officers of the University (Directors of Residence, Student Services and University Services) receive complaints, examine the evidence and make decisions with respect to the disposition of cases.
+The Senate-approved disciplinary system operates under the general responsibility and direction of the Director of Student Services.
+Several administrative officers of the University receive complaints, examine the evidence and make decisions with respect to the disposition of cases.
 If there are appeals against these decisions, they are heard by the three-person Student Disciplinary Appeal Board.
 Decisions can involve monetary fines, suspensions, or expulsion from the University.